 - You can purchase high enough limits to protect you and your company

 - There is only one vehicle that is identified for artisan use

-Every insurance company has their own specific distinct definitions for artisan use.
-This is not an exhaustive list, but artisan use is typically in one of these fields:
+Every insurance company has its own definition of artisan use.
+This is not an exhaustive list, but artisan use usually applies to:

 You should purchase a business auto policy instead of a personal auto policy when the following applies:

-- Need higher coverage limits than what is offered through a personal auto policy
+- You need higher coverage limits than what is offered through a personal auto policy

 - Equipment is permanently attached to the vehicle